ho-shing/hello-ib/README.md

 Currently, the program is a console program (no UI) and only does one thing (I'll add more features later):

-* Provide a interactive console to query stock price
+* Provide an interactive console for querying stock price

 To understand more about what the API can do, you can explore the `com.ib.controller.ApiController` class and try out different methods provided by the `ApiController` class.